 Don't we all love the sun?
 It brings instant happiness.
 And a good dose of vitamin D. A gorgeous tan as well.
 The thing is, sunlight and laser hair removal aren't really good friends.

 No, you will not have to keep to your flat during your treatment.
 Yes, you can still enjoy the outdoors.
-What matters is that you reduce direct exposure to sunlight.
+What matters is that you reduce direct sun exposure

 Especially during the weeks prior and after your laser session.
 You should also avoid tanning beds, lotions and airbrush tan.
 Why?

 Reason number 1.
 Artificial tanning puts the skin into an excited state.
 This can interfere with the treatment.

 Reason number 2.
 Long exposure to direct sunlight without adequate protection can lead to sun damage.
 The skin is thus more vulnerable to the treatment.

 Sun damage before or after a session can lead to pigmentation change amongst others.
 That is why we advice patients to start laser hair removal in the fall.

 That way, they are done with their treatment before summer starts.
 They can freely show off their smooth legs all summer long.
 This does not mean you should not protect your skin.